José Antonio Rojas

-José Antonio Rojas (born 13 January 1987) is a Chilean footballer.
-His current club is Deportes Concepción.
+José Antonio Rojas Barrera (born 13 January 1987) is a Chilean former footballer who played as a centre-back.

-Club career
+Career

 Rojas began playing football for Unión La Calera in 2003.
 The defender joined Chilean Primera División side Everton de Viña del Mar at age 23.

+In 2022, he signed with Deportivo La Higuera.

+At international level, Rojas was part of a Chile under-25 squad in a training session led by Claudio Borghi in May 2011, alongside his teammate in Deportes Puerto Montt, Ignacio González.